On this page

 Exemptions

-In both cases schools need to discuss the proposed exemption with the student's parent or carer, or both, and gain their permission before testing.
+In both cases schools need to discuss the proposed exemption with the student's parent or carer and gain their permission before exemption.

-For more information refer to ACARA – student participation and withdrawals.
+For more information refer to student participation and withdrawals (ACARA).

 ACARA parent and carer information

-More information for parents and carers can be found at parent and carer support (National Assessment Program).
+Find information for parents and carers on the National Assessment Program parent and carer support page.